Acerca de

 a personal call from my doctor confirming positive test results.
 My knees buckled.
 She told me to come in if I wanted to talk to her and ask questions.
 I immediately went to one of my Assistant Principals and sat in her office and cried as I explained what was going on.
 She insisted I go home to process the information.
 I went to my doctor and she talked with me for about 45 minutes.
 She explained what she knew about Trisomy 18.
 She told me things could possibly be just fine.
 As an educator and mother, my research deepened.
 I told my husband, but he was very optimistic.

-As I got closer to delivery, I joined some Facebook groups that my on/gyn recommended.
+As I got closer to delivery, I joined some Facebook groups that my ob/gyn recommended.
 These parents were my support through all my emotions and questions.
 Our family continued to prepare for Kinsley.
 I began to “nest” as the old folks would say.
 The doctor planned for us to arrive at the hospital on Sunday, March 10, my 39th week.
 She wanted all doctors available just in case.

 We checked in and got settled.
 A few hours later, my water broke and it was a rollercoaster afterwards.
 Kinsley was not taking labor well, so I headed in for an emergency cesarean.
 Kinsley was born on 3/11 weighing 3/11.
 She was born six days before my birthday.
 After I was in recovery and waiting, the doctor came to talk to us.
 She confirmed that Kinsley had T18 and she told the reason for the heart shift was Kinsley’s intestines were in her chest.
-She told us to say our goodbyes and left our other children come see her.
+She told us to say our goodbyes and to allow our other children to come see her.
 I refused to accept that.
 I went to see my baby and my heart felt heavy.
 She was hooked to this huge machine they called the “Cadillac”.
 She was on 11 types of meds.
 It was there that I had a stern conversation with the doctor and I spoke positively over her.
 In a matter of hours the doctor came to me and expressed the change she couldn’t explain.
 Kinsley was fighting, but she needed blood and we needed to consent.